mmcgraw74/Tektronix-4051-4052-4054-Program-Files/README.md

 Some tapes have additional program name information stored in the file Header, so also include the output of the TLIST command as a separate file in your submission.
 You can capture the TLIST to serial from BASIC with TLIST @40:
 *****
-Updated serial transfer program steps:
+Updated serial transfer from tape to PC steps:

 Instead of having to type in my serial transfer program - use the built in CALL "TERMIN" terminal program: